ham-radio-software/D-Rats/README.md

 in the configuration.
 Invalid country and language setting changes will probably result in some type of fallback behavior.

+The shell command "locale" will show you what locale is set by default for your system.
+Changing the "LC_ALL" setting is what will affect D-Rats locale use.

+The shell command "locale -a" will show you all the locales that are installed on your system.
+D-Rats will only use the locales with the ".utf8" suffix.

+You may need to install additional locales on your system.

 Debian packages needed for running or development.

 Below if you are not in a locale that is english, you will probably want the